Intriguing Local Tombstone Info!

 - James F Duncan – A Judge, and Civil War Veteran.
 The Epitaph published some of his reminiscences about his Civil War days – that newspaper clipping is right here.
 But also – See His Gravestone

 - Chief Nino Cochise – Son of Taza and the Grandson of the great Native American warrior, Cochise.
 Well, that’s what’s supposed – that he’s buried here.
 But that’s a bit controversial!
 A man is buried there who claims to be the grandson of Cochise, but if you try to follow the evidence – actually a lack of it – it’s quite suspicious.

 - Ethel and James “Bert” Macia – Pioneering family of Tombstone.
 Historic owners of the Rose Tree Inn (now the Rose Tree Museum)

-- John Escapule - French Basque immigrant; the historical patriarch of a local Tombstone pioneer family, descendants residing in the area today.
-A miner (Escapule Mining Association) & a rancher (Lucky Hills Ranch)
+- John Escapule – French Basque immigrant; the historical patriarch of a local Tombstone pioneer family, descendants residing in the area today.
+A miner (Escapule Mining Association) and a rancher (Lucky Hills Ranch)

 - Walter J Meyer – Boy Scout leader who led a local troop in a clean-up of Boothill Cemetery, during 1926 & 1927, to make it suitable for visiting